concordant/c-crdtlib/README.md

   state of its corresponding type (and fails if the JSON does not parse properly).

-The following sections describe for each object type its specificities.
+The following sections briefly describes each type specificities.

+**Note:** interfaces described here are not stable yet and will change in the next version of the CRDTlib.

 ### Counters